Chapter 14.24

 C. Information to Be Obtained and Maintained.

-1. Where base flood elevation data is provided through the Flood Insurance Study, FIRM, or required as in subsection (B) of this section, Use of Other Base Flood Data (In A and V Zones), obtain and record the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.
+1. Where base flood elevation data is provided through the Flood Insurance Study, FIRM, or required as in subsection (B) of this section, Use of Other Base Flood Data (In A and V Zones), obtain and maintain the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.

-2. For all new or substantially improved floodproofed structures where base flood elevation data is provided through the Flood Insurance Study, FIRM, or as required in subsection (B) of this section, Use of Other Base Flood Data (In A and V Zones):
+2. For all new or substantially improved floodproofed nonresidential structures where base flood elevation data is provided through the Flood Insurance Study, FIRM, or as required in subsection (B) of this section, Use of Other Base Flood Data (In A and V Zones):

 a.
 Obtain and record the elevation (in relation to mean sea level) to which the structure was floodproofed; and